-Please click here for match photos by Simon Mears.
+Please click here for more photos from the match.

 After the emotionally charged match on Saturday there was a different feel about the replay as both teams realised that there had to be a result here tonight, bragging rights apart there was the matter of progressing in the FA Cup competition.
 RCA’s management team made one change to the line up with Mark Davison returning to replace Michael Charlton, they also made a change to their formation.